-After initializing the imputed data by linear interpolation, the path is updated using the Metropolis-Hastings algorithm.
-A proposal $X^{imp*}_{\left( \tau_i, \tau_{i+1}\right)}$ is drawn from a distribution with density $q$ which may depend on the observed data, the current imputed data, and the parameter $\theta$ and accepted with probability
+After initialising the imputed data by linear interpolation, the path is updated using the Metropolis-Hastings algorithm.
+A proposal $X^{imp*}_{\left( \tau_i, \tau_{i+1}\right)}$ is drawn from a distribution with density $q$, which may depend on the observed data, current imputed data, and parameter $\theta$.
+It is accepted with the following probability: